nikolaichik/SigmoID/README.md

 - visualise binding site alignments with sequence logo;
 - integrated access to RegPrecise, CollecTF and RegulonDB;
 - extend, shorten and mask TFBS alignments;
-- create hmm profiles from TFBS alignments;
+- create calibrated hmm profiles from TFBS alignments;
 - search bacterial genome sequences with calibrated (and uncalibrated) hmm profiles;
 - annotate promoters and transcription factor binding sites in GenBank-formatted genomes;
 - view regulatory sites in genomic context with the integrated genome browser;